kyheo/srv_info/README.rst

 SRV_INFO
 ========
-The main idea behind this is to have a central place where all *client* can notify events.
+The main idea behind this is to have a central place where all *clients* can notify events.

 It will run on `Google Appengine`_ service, using the Python_ SDK_.